Zero Proof Meaning: What does zero-proof mean? Full Beverage Guide

 Bitters (the non-alcoholic kind) add complexity in just a few dashes.

-For savory zero-proof options, Stu's Bloody Mary Concentrates create a Virgin Mary with the same depth and complexity as the alcoholic version.
+For savory zero-proof options, Stu's Bloody Mary Concentrates make a Virgin Mary with the same depth and complexity as the alcoholic version.
 The concentrate provides all the flavor.
 You choose whether to add vodka.

 Understanding Labels